The Impact of Sea Level Rise on Californians’ Right to Beach Access:

 How the Public Trust Doctrine protects the public’s right to use coastal lands and waters

 Who owns the beaches in California?
 Does the public have the right to access and use all beaches in the State?
-Please join us at the May 2023 virtual California Coastal Commission hearing and learn about your rights to access and use beaches and how you can impact coastal development decisions that affect both the public’s rights and wildlife habitats in the tidelands areas.
+What are your rights to access and use beaches and how you can impact coastal development decisions that affect both the public’s rights and wildlife habitats in the tidelands areas.

 Section 4 of Article X of the California Constitution guarantees the public access to coastal lands.
 In 1976, the enactment of the California Coastal Act codified the public’s right to coastal access and use and issued guidance for determining how coastal lands are to be developed.
 These protections mean that in California the public is to have maximum access to State natural resources such as the sea and its shores and use of waters and waterways.
 Tidelands are also to be preserved in a natural state in order to protect scenic and wildlife habitats.
 The Public Trust Doctrine, a concept that has its roots in Roman history and has been expanded by U.S. common law and California court decisions, also establishes that tidelands, submerged lands and other navigable waterways are all held in trust by the State for the benefit, use and enjoyment of the public.
 Under this concept, the government is responsible for the protection and management of these lands and waters for the public.